aws/ec2-macos-utils/README.md

 ## Usage

-The utility is installed by default for all AMIs vended by AWS.
+The utility will be installed by default for all AMIs vended by AWS after December 8, 2021.
 `ec2-macos-utils` is also available as a cask for install and updates via  [AWS' Homebrew tap](https://github.com/aws/homebrew-aws).

 See the [ec2-macos-utils docs](docs/ec2-macos-utils.md) for more information.